-Different segment of vehicles (2W, 3W, PVs, CVs) may require a different type of charging standard (& connector), however, the charging infrastructure, at least at public places, should be common to the extent possible to reduce the infra cost.
+Different segments of vehicles (2W, 3W, PVs, CVs) may require a different type of charging standard (& connector), however, the charging infrastructure, at least at public places, should be common to the extent possible to reduce the infra cost.

 Energy companies (like IOCL, HPCL, IGL etc.) may invest in providing a charging network, especially the fast charging stations at inter-city routes like state and national highways.
-This could also be based on renewable electricity source.
+This could also be based on renewable electricity sources.

 Automotive Industry Standard – AIS 138 Part 1 (both slow charging standard and fast charging standard) is suitable for all vehicle segments as an AC charging standard and may be notified.
 AIS 138 Part 2 could be finalized after considering the following requirements/provisions.

 For 2/3 Wheelers: A new standard unified connector is being considered which could be used both for AC and DC charging to alleviate the need for two separate slots on the vehicle for AC and DC charging respectively.
 IEC 62196-2 Connector (commonly known as Type-2) is one of the proposals being evaluated.